 The other people in the café are usually a mix of families, groups of 20-somethings and a few people on dates.

 They also have a short menu of creative pub food, a bar and soft drinks.
-We tucked into Korean chicken wings on both visits and buffallow, calamari and fries.
+We tucked into Korean chicken wings on both visits and buffalo, calamari and fries.
 We Carcassone and Sagrada, two games Tween Traveler knew on our first visit and tried several games none of us had played on our second.

 Our evening of food and entertainment came to just about £50 and it was a lot of fun.